-Microsoft Word includes useful shapes which allow you to use your imagination and create your own graphical charts or diagrams.
+Microsoft Word includes some very useful shapes which allow you to use your imagination and create your own graphical charts or diagrams.
 The shapes available include lines, banners, callouts, various types of rectangles and much more.
-You are then able to apply different types of effects and patterns to those shapes to achieve the look you are after.
+You are then able to apply different effects and patterns to those shapes to achieve the look you are after.

 I have had many people tell me that they have spent hours trying to get a shape to look the way they want or have even given up on the idea.
-Here are a few helpful techniques you can use for inserting perfect shapes into Word.
+Here are a few helpful techniques you can use for inserting perfect shapes into your Word documents.

 Follow these steps: